 However, the main challenges that nurses are facing in today’s time are safe staffing levels, workplace safety, and mandatory overtime.

-As you know that nowadays, the shortage of nurses is on the peak, and due to this, nurses have to work extra time.
+As you know that nowadays, the shortage of nurses is at its peak, and due to this, nurses have to work extra time.

 See also: Why Do Nurses Work 12-Hour Shifts?